Page of Wands

 You haven’t been there now, Hermes responded.

-I am only one of the gods, Hermes said, and not the big god.
-I’m not the sky god, or the one-eyed god, or even the one that all the men believe in, I am the messenger god, so I take messages that need delivering and I deliver them.
-I don’t care if you keep going this way or not, but the gods think you should remember the perspective that the past is as important to learning as the future.
+I am only one of the Gods, Hermes said, and not the big God.
+I’m not the sky God, or the one-eyed God, or even the one God that all the men believe in.
+I am the messenger God, so I take messages that need delivering and I deliver them.
+I don’t care if you keep going this way or not, but the Gods think you should remember the perspective that the past is as important to learning as the future.

 The Fool thought about how blurry and unknown his past was.
-He kept hearing in this world that he had been here before and that the people and creatures he ran into had taught him the same lessons many times before.
-Some seemed annoyed while others seemed happy to see him again.
+He kept hearing in this world that he had already been here, that the people and creatures he ran into had taught him the same lessons many times before.
+Some seemed annoyed, while others seemed happy to see him again.

-It made more sense to walk into the future away from the past, but Hermes was suggesting that going back to a past place was therapeutic.
-He always wanted to see new things, not the same old things.
+It made more sense to walk into the future, away from the past, but Hermes seemed to be suggesting that going back to a past place was therapeutic.
+The Fool always wanted to see new things, not the same old things.

-I now have to deliver your message back to the gods, Hermes said.
-Before the Fool could ask what message Hermes was talking about, Hermes squatted down and then shot into the sky leaving the Fool in a cloud of dust.
+I now have to deliver your message back to the Gods, Hermes said.
+Before the Fool could ask what message Hermes was talking about, Hermes squatted down and shot into the sky, leaving the Fool in a cloud of dust.

 Hermes flew so high that night and day were in the same place.
-On one side of him was bright from the sun and on the other side it was dark with just a soft glow from the moon.
-He went higher and the earth was a small sphere beneath him, but he didn’t’ need to go this high to find heaven, heaven wasn’t way up here.
-Hermes grabbed at the fabric of matter and unzipped it like a pair of pants and slid through into a different dimension.
+On one side of him it was bright from the sun and on the other side it was dark, with just a soft glow from the moon.
+He went higher and the earth was a small sphere beneath him, but he didn’t need to go this high to find heaven; heaven wasn’t way up here.
+Hermes grabbed at the fabric of matter and unzipped it like a pair of pants, and slid through into a different dimension.